sait-lab/devops/Setup SSH Key-Based Authentication.md

    [SSH config file syntax and how-tos for configuring the OpenSSH client](https://www.ssh.com/academy/ssh/config)

    ```
-   # Append the following section to your SSH config file on SSH client
+   # Append the following section to your SSH config file on SSH client.
+   # You can "/" on Windows as path delimiter.
    Host NICKNAME_FOR_YOUR_SSH_TARGET
      HostName                FQDN_OR_IP_OF_YOUR_SSH_TARGET
      User                    YOUR_SSH_TARGET_USERNAME